Battle of Doberdò: Battle

-Before the battle, Austro-Hungarians shifted forces from the Izonzo front to other parts of the war.
+Before the battle, Austro-Hungarians shifted forces from the Isonzo front to other parts of the war.
 Lack of Austro-Hungarian soldiers in the region resulted in Italian general Luigi Cadorna deciding to attack the river.
 Fighting started on 6 August, with Italian forces, led by general Luigi Capello, assaulting Austro-Hungarian positions guarding the main transport road between Duino and Gorizia.
 Seizing the transport road would secure southern approach to Gorizia.
 Capello drafted a plan to split his forces in half, with one attacking the Austro-Hungarian positions head-on, and the other flanking them to the rear.
 On morning of 6 August, Austro-Hungarian artillery began shelling Italian infantry as they were approaching.
 As planned, four divisions of Italian forces began with a frontal assault, which resulted in huge casualties due to heavy machine gun fire.
 Italians managed to break through the Austro-Hungarian lines with new reinforcements, eventually seizing the village of Doberdò itself.
 By this time, the Austro-Hungarian forces needed reinforcements desperately in order to prevent further Italian advances.
 The other portion of the Italian forces commenced their assault from the rear, and started hand-to-hand fighting with heavy losses on both sides.
 The now-surrounded Austro-Hungarian army was forced into retreat.